Domestic policy of the Stephen Harper government: Goods and services tax

 On July 1, 2006, the Government of Canada reduced the Goods and services tax by 1 percentage point (to 6%), as promised by the Conservative Party of Canada in the 2006 Canadian federal election campaign.
 They again lowered it to 5%, effective January 1, 2008.
 This reduction was included in the Final 2007 Budget Implementation Bill (Bill C-28), which received Royal Assent on December 14, 2007.
 This change has been estimated to have decreased government revenues by approximately $6 billion.
 Opponents of these tax decreases cited that sales taxes target those who spend more and therefore such reductions disproportionately benefit Canadians giving those who have the most and spend the most the largest tax decrease.
 Lost government revenues from these cuts amount to about $13.3 Billion Canadian dollars.

 Income taxes

 During his tenure as Prime Minister, Stephen Harper reduced income taxes.
-Looking at raw numbers, most of the benefits of these cuts go to the wealthiest Canadians, yet these changes generally made Canada's tax code more progressive.
+Looking at raw numbers, most of the benefits of these cuts went to the wealthiest Canadians, yet these changes generally made Canada's tax code more progressive.
 Lost government revenues from these cuts amount to about $17.1 billion Canadian dollars.